Rigging

 Linking bones to Drawable Models

 Many Drawables aren't rigged using weighted vertex groups.
-You can instead link an entire Drawable Model to a bone by using a Child Of constraint.
+You can instead link an entire Drawable Model to a bone by using a Copy Transforms constraint.

-Use the "Add Bone Constraint" operator with the Drawable Model Selected to add a Child Of Constraint with the properties setup for correct previewing.
+Use the "Add Bone Constraint" operator with the Drawable Model Selected to add a Copy Transforms constraint with the properties setup for correct previewing.

-By default, Blender sets the owner space and target space of the Child Of constraint to "World" (can be edited in the Sollumz sub-panel of the Child Of constraint).
+By default, Blender sets the owner space and target space of the Copy Transforms constraint to "World".
 This can cause issues when objects are parented to both bones and other objects.
-Because of this, make sure to always use the Add Bone Constraint tool when creating Child Of constraints.
+Because of this, make sure to always use the Add Bone Constraint tool when creating Copy Transforms constraints.

 Last updated